arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 In this section, we're going to open and configure as required for the workshop.

-1. Double-click the `ghidra_11.1.1_PUBLIC` folder on the desktop
+1. Double-click the `ghidra_11.1.1_PUBLIC` folder on the desktop.
-1. Double-click the `ghidra_Run` .batch script in this folder
+1. Double-click the `ghidra_Run` .batch script in this folder.
-1. Choose `I Agree` to continue executing Ghidra
+1. Choose `I Agree` to continue executing Ghidra.
- - Once Ghidra opens, you'll be prompted with the `Tip of the Day` window
+ - Once Ghidra opens, you'll be prompted with the `Tip of the Day` window.
-1. Click the `Close` button on the tips window to close it
+1. Click the `Close` button on the tips window to close it.
-1. Open the provided Ghidra project by choosing `File > Restore Project...`
+1. Open the provided Ghidra project by choosing `File > Restore Project...`:
     1. For the `Archive File`, navigate to `C:\Users\pslearner\Desktop\` and select the `lb3builder_2024_08_08.gar` project
-1. Click `OK` to import the project
+1. Click `OK` to import the project.
-1. Double-click on the `builder.exe` file in the recently-opened project
+1. Double-click on the `builder.exe` file in the recently-opened project.
-1. Select the `Edit` menu and select `Tool Options`
+1. Select the `Edit` menu and select `Tool Options`.
-1. From the left-hand nav menu, expand `Listing Fields`
+1. From the left-hand nav menu, expand `Listing Fields`.
-1. Choose `Cursor text highlight` in this menu
+1. Choose `Cursor text highlight` in this menu.
-1. Change the `Mouse button the activate` from `MIDDLE` -> `LEFT`
+1. Change the `Mouse button the activate` from `MIDDLE` -> `LEFT`.
-1. Press `OK` to save your settings
+1. Press `OK` to save your settings.

     The above steps walk you through opening the provided (and commented!) project and set the left-click option to highlight variables throughout the code.